 In a country like Chile, where lithium and copper resources abound, it is no surprise that mining is one of the largest industries.
 In fact, mining, manufacturing and oil and gas make up 35 percent of the country’s GDP.
-Within that, it is copper exploration and production that sits at the forefront of the country’s mining industry.
+Within that, it is copper production and exploration that sits at the forefront of the country’s mining industry.

 If one were to ask where the homestead of copper production is located, all fingers would point to Chile.
 The top copper producer in the world, the country hosts many notable copper miners, including Antofagasta Minerals (LSE:ANTO) and BHP Billiton (ASX:BHP,NYSE:BHP,LSE:BLT), and there has been significant exploration and production in the region for decades.

 Chile’s copper production is mostly based in the northern region of the country, and comes primarily from porphyry copper deposits that are rich in molybdenum, gold and silver by-products.
-In 2016, despite strikes and protests at some key mines, as well as disruptive weather, Chile was still able to produce 5.5 million tonnes of copper.
-Forecasts for 2017 show estimated output of another 5.6 million tonnes, indicating the consistency of the country’s resource.
+In 2016, despite strikes and protests at key mines, as well as disruptive weather, Chile was still able to produce 5.5 million tonnes of copper.
+Meanwhile, in 2017, the country saw production levels of 5.3 million tonnes, indicating the consistency of the country’s resource.

 In the midst of rising copper prices and predictions of an upcoming deficit in the market, Chile is still considered a primary target for exploration, and the country expects $65 million in mining-related investment over the course of the next decade, with 90 percent of that dedicated to copper projects.
 Several new projects will be exploration initiatives conducted by junior companies like Chilean Metals (TSXV:CMX,OTCQB:CMETF,SSE:CMX,MILA:CMX,FWB:IVV1,BER:IVV1).